wcsodw1/AWS/README.md

 # AWS

-Sharing how I use AWS, and deploy the Project on my work
+Sharing how I use AWS, and deploy the Project I experienced on it.

 - Local Address : /mnt/c/Users/user/Desktop/Github_NEW/AWS/AWS_Cloud/